 I am not talking here about magic, metaphysics, telepathy, or other BS.

-There are memetic effects to any piece of language, and any sensory information that interacts with you.
+There are memetic effects to any piece of language or sensory information that interacts with you.

-To understand them, first be aware of their existence.
+If you wish to understand them, you need first to be aware of their existence.

 Look around and you will see them at play.

 And ants are just parts of its body.

 And we are parts of the idea 'colony'.